drgimenez/liquidity_pools_and_defI_integration/README.md

     * Accounts with many funds in MATIC and USDC were impersonated to carry out the tests
     * OpenZeppelin reentrancyGuard was implemented in the contracts and the verification effect interaction pattern was used to prevent reentry attacks.
     * Comment follow the Ethereum ´Natural Specification´ language format (´natspec´) Referencia: https://docs.soliditylang.org/en/v0.8.16/natspec-format.html
+    * Use of assembly, try-catch and predefined errors. *Pending adding events.*

 ## Solution Summary